utkarshcmu/grafana.org/content/blog/2018-06-29-timeshift-ep51.md

 +++

 ### Welcome to TimeShift
-With summer holidays approaching and upcoming vacations on the calendar, TimeShift is going to take next week off, so we look forward to returning the week after next.
+With summer holidays approaching and upcoming vacations on the calendar, TimeShift is going to take next week off.
+We look forward to returning the week after next.

-We're proud to announce Grafana v5.2.1 stable is now available!
+This week we're proud to announce Grafana v5.2.1 stable is now available!
 Learn more and download the new stable release below, install the latest plugin updates, and check out this week's collection of articles from around the web.
 Enjoy!

 Have an article you'd like included in an upcoming TimeShift?
 [Contact Us](mailto:hello@grafana.com).